Mahmoud-Ayesh-25/Mahmoud-Ayesh-25/README.md

 ## 🔭 Current Projects

+- **Clinic Management System (CMS)**
+  A comprehensive clinic management program that focuses on efficiency and ease of use, with process tracking and a robust database for data storage.

 - **Driving & Vehicle License Department (DVLD)**
   A desktop application to manage driving license tests and issuance, including exam management.